sophiebatten123/Batten-s_Bakery_Website/README.md

 ![Imagery](assets/images/image2.PNG)

-- The images on the website were carefuly and deliberately choosen to blend with the colour scheme.
-The intial large heading image captures the users attention whilst also working in unison with the rest of the page.
-Images on the recipes pages were chosen to entice the user and therefore look delicious!
+- The images on the website were carefully and deliberately chosen to blend with the colour scheme.
+The initial large heading image captures the user's attention whilst also working in unison with the rest of the page.
+Images on the recipe's pages were chosen to entice the user and therefore look delicious!

 ## Navigation Bar

 ![Navigation-Bar](assets/images/navbar.PNG)

-- The navigation bar consistently appears on all of the pages and contains links to the Home, Menu, Bookings and Recipes pages.
-Having this on every page alLows the user to easily navigate around the website.
+- The navigation bar consistently appears on all the pages and contains links to the Home, Menu, Bookings and Recipes pages.
+Having this on every page allows the user to easily navigate around the website.
 When the user hovers over the navigation section a solid white line appears under the text and remains there on the 'active' webpage.
 This simplistic addition suits the elegance of the website as opposed to a solid background colour.

 # Wireframes